What is Rooted in Jesus?

 How is Rooted in Jesus funded?

 Rooted in Jesus supports leaders and provides opportunities for people to grow in faith, discipleship and ministry in some of the most challenging parts of Africa.
 The more resources we have, the more we can do to help dioceses bring growth to their people, renewal to their churches and transformation to their communities.
 In order to do this we are dependent on charitable donations.
-If you would like to help, you can do so by making an online donation using the button below, or by sending a cheque to the Mathetes Trust at 10 Dairy Close, Wells, Somerset BA5 2ND.
+If you would like to help, you can do so by making an online donation using the CAF button, or by scanning the barcode, or by sending a cheque to the Mathetes Trust at 10 Dairy Close, Wells, Somerset BA5 2ND.

 “I have no doubt that God has commissioned and anointed this course for Africa